laphilosophia/volta/docs/INTEGRATION.md

 ## Configuring APIs

-Volta connects to your backend via the `voltaboard.config.ts` file.
+Volta connects to your backend via the `src/voltaboard.config.ts` file.

 1.  **Define a Service**:
     A service represents a base URL (e.g., your backend API).